pmean/build-website/text/03/barpie.md

 author: Steve Simon
 source: http://www.pmean.com/03/barpie.html
 date: 2003-06-05
+categories:
-categories: Blog post
+- Blog post
+tags:
+- Descriptive statistics
-tags: Descriptive statistics, Graphical display
+- Graphical display
 output: html_document
 ---
 ****[StATS]:** Pitch the pie!
 Ban the bar!
 (June 5, 2003)**.

-*This is an outline of a speech that I gave to Bluejacket Toastmasters on June 5, 2003.*
+*This is an outline of a speech that I gave to Bluejacket Toastmasters on June 5
+- 2003.*

 *I work a lot with numbers and I've found that there is usually a good way to display those numbers and a bad way.
 Here's an example.*